This post may contain affiliate links. Please read mydisclosure policy.

 Tzatziki is a cucumber dill sauce that’s made with yogurt, grated cucumber, fresh garlic, olive oil, lemon juice, and seasoned with fresh herbs (usually dill).

-I learned how to make Authentic Greek Tzatziki after buying a few store-bought brands.
+I learned how to make this Authentic Greek Tzatziki Recipe after buying a few store-bought brands.
 The store-bought tzatziki didn’t have the same fresh flavor that I craved.